** Revised and edited 2/21/2021

 She quietly said, “It not working out.”

-So what would you have done in her place?
+What would you have done in her place?
 Go?
 Stay?
 There are still a lot of unanswered questions about this relationship, and who is to say whether her choice was the wrong one.
 The thing is, though, after all those years, she still regretted not going.

 - Understand the risks.
 This means, you list, on paper, all your doubts, fears, and challenges so you understand what you are up against.
 Notice I didn’t write “focus on them.”

 - Believe in your ability to figure it out.
 Trusting yourself is the key to no regret AND to handling doubt.
 You were created with amazing abilities to bring what you imagine into reality.
-You are a steward of yourself, and as a steward, your goal isn’t only to protect, but also, to serve what is in your best interests.
+You are a steward of yourself, and as a steward, your goal isn’t to only to protect, but also, to serve what is in your best interests.

 When you use this framework to redirect your focus from doubt to the right kind of action, you take back control of yourself and your life.

 I believe in you and your ability to figure out the next right steps for you!
-Leave a comment, ask a question, I am here to help.

 Thank you so much for reading and until next time,